 Buckwheat flakes are an excellent source of fiber, and also contain a healthy dose of trace minerals and vitamins such as magnesium, manganese, niacin, thiamin and essential B vitamins.
 They can be eaten raw, but are commonly mixed in with other recipes to add an extra crunch and flavor.

-Now that you have an idea of buckwheats all you need is a recipe to get you started, which we’ll be sharing in this article.
+Now that you have an idea of buckwheat, all you need is a recipe to get you started, which we’ll be sharing Buckwheat Flakes Recipes in this article.

 Steak and noodles stir fry